 ● Socorro ISD – Classes WILL be held

 ● EPCC – Classes WILL be held

-● The El Paso County Courthouse as well as all state and federal offices will be closed.
+● The El Paso County Courthouse as well as all county, state, and federal offices will be CLOSED.

 Bus routes will not be affected; Sun Metro will be operating on a regular weekday schedule.